edmundhung/conform/docs/complex-structures.md

 ## Naming Convention

 **Conform** uses the `object.property` and `array[index]` syntax to denote data structure.
-These notations could be combined for nest list as well. e.g. `tasks[0].content`.
+These notations could be combined for nested array as well, such as `tasks[0].content`.

-The form data should be parsed using the Conform [parse](/packages/conform-zod/README.md#parse) helper to resolve each data path and reconstruct the data structure accordingly.
+The form data should be parsed using the Conform [parse](/packages/conform-zod/README.md#parse) helper to resolves the data correctly based on the naming convention.

 <!-- /col -->